zerve-app/zerve/docs/docs/workflow.md

 ## Problem solved!
 (Mostly!)

-Now your non-technical team can log into the Zerve app and modify the 'AllowNewUsers' value in your store, to allow or disallow new sign-ups without waiting for the technical team or waiting for a deployment.
+Now your non-technical team can log into the Zerve app and modify the 'AllowNewUsers' or 'Banner' values.

 Soon we will add the capability of locking the schema in your Zerve store, to prevent breaking changes in your data.